ishine/jtubespeech/README.md

 ./check_subtitle_exists.sh
 ```

+The bash script `/jtubespeech/scripts/check_subtitle_exists.sh` has example inputs to illustrate the example above.

 ## Pruning and Batching of Video ID
 To prune away those video IDs that does not have manual subtitles, then split the remaining video IDs into multiple csv files.
 The number of video ID entries per csv is controllable.
 The splitted csv files will be in the same directory as the csv file that is yet to be splitted.
 Doing so allows the ability to download the audio and transcripts in batches (shown in the next section).
 Hence, it reduces the risk of long execution time to download the audio and transcripts all at once.